-This year’s report, the 7th published, comes as homelessness in the UK is at an all-time high.
+Last year’s report, the 7th published, came as homelessness in the UK hit at an all-time high.
 Official statistics released in August 2024 show that 86,520 households in England qualified for homelessness support from their councils between January and March.
 In Autumn 2023, 3,898 people were estimated to be sleeping rough.

 Our survey has revealed that frontline staff feel that their ability to prevent homelessness has decreased (47%) due to a lack of housing for those in need and an increased demand.
 Nearly half (49%) of staff themselves worry about paying bills, and two-fifths (41%) about housing.